Amjad50/Emerald/README.md

 **Emerald** is an OS written in [Rust] from scratch.

-The plan is to learn everything about the kernel and low level details, so I'm not using any libraries, even though there are a lot of good libraries that do everything I'm doing (ex. handling GDT/IDT/etc...).
+The plan is to learn everything about the kernel and low level details, so I'm implementing as much as possible without using any libraries.
 But maybe I'll add those just to make the code smaller and better to work with.

 ## Running